bgoldfe2/dissertation-binary/README.md

-# Explainable and Extensible Transfomer based Architecutre leveraging Synthetic Data Generation for the Automated Detection of Cyberbullying
+# Paper 2: Cyberbullying Detection using Explainable and Responsible AI to Engage Parents and Teachers

 ### Full Model Train